20 (almost) free things to do in Townsville

 COST: One scoop for $4.50, two scoops for $8, three for $9.50, and a five-flavour boat for $17.

 If your idea of the perfect weekend involves catching your own dinner, waking up to the soothing sounds of the ocean lapping on the shore, and long walks on the beach, then a camping adventure at one of Townsville’s northern beaches is right up your alley.

 For more camping information check out the Townsville City Council website.

 *While it’s not recommended to go swimming, there is a patrolled stinger enclosure at Balgal Beach during November to May.

 It wouldn’t be a trip to Townsville if you didn’t make good use of The Strand, and the best way to take in this stunning foreshore is to get strolling.

-Start at the marina and work your way up the esplanade, stopping in to laze and graze along the parklands, making your inner-child squeal with delight under the dumping bucket at the water park (eds note: water park closed until the end of 2016 for renovations), before reaching the patrolled beach and rock pools for some more water-time.
+Start at the marina and work your way up the esplanade, stopping in to laze and graze along the parklands, making your inner-child squeal with delight under the dumping bucket at the water park, before reaching the patrolled beach and rock pools for some more water-time.

 And the cherry on top to a perfect Strand day?
 A sweet serving from Juliette’s Gelateria.

 COST: If you can hold back on the number of gelato scoops, you might be able to squeeze in a light lunch at one of the many cafes along the promenade.